 Air vents are often also called dampers, and are usually supplied with one positioned towards the bottom of your smoker chamber, with the other positioned near the top.

-These vents work with the bottom vent, called the intake damper, supplying air into the chamber, with it then existing through the top, called the exhaust damper.
+These vents work with the bottom vent, called the intake damper, supplying air into the cooking chamber, with it then existing through the top, called the exhaust damper.

 Getting these adjustable dampers right is what will make or break the success of your BBQ smoking.
 Make sure that whichever smoker you choose has easy to use vents that are noted for their good impact on airflow.